MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directlinespeech.md

 1. Click **Create** and follow the wizard steps.

     For additional information, see [Create a Cognitive Services resource](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account).

+You also need a bot deployed in Azure,

 ## Add the Direct Line Speech channel